Sapphirine/Sales-Events-Recommender/README.md

 Twitter-Based Product / Sales Events Recommender
 ========================

+The entry program of the whole project is /BigDataProject/src/cmu/arktweetnlp/GetFollowersIDs.java

 ## General Purpose
 *  Discover potential demand on products on social network (**Twitter**)
 *  Provide a reciprocal platform to benefit retailers and customers